Weed, whiskey, Tesla and a flamethrower: Elon Musk meets Joe Rogan

 The tech entrepreneur ruled out the prospect flying cars, saying they would be too noisy and impractical.

-"If you get one of those toy drones and imagine it's 1,000 times heavier.
-That's not going to make your neighbors happy," he explained.
+"If you get one of those toy drones and imagine it's 1,000 times heavier — that's not going to make your neighbors happy," he explained.

 "If you want a flying car, just put wheels on a helicopter," he added.